machens/U-MOCO-FreeD-Repeater/README.md

 # U-MOCO FreeD Repeater

-**U-MOCO FreeD Repeater** is a Windows desktop application (WPF, .NET 10) built for camera tracking workflows in broadcast, film, and virtual production environments.
+**U-MOCO FreeD Repeater** is a Windows desktop application built for camera tracking workflows in broadcast, film, and virtual production environments.

 ## Overview